Hackers busily work night and day to find the tiniest hole in your security perimeter,…

 Continuous monitoring with CloudReady is the easiest and most cost effective approach to handle not only SharePoint Online performance monitoring, but also the rest of Office 365 as well as your portfolio of other SaaS apps like Salesforce, Netsuite, Workday, and more.

-How CloudReady Monitor helps
+How CloudReady Synthetic Monitoring helps

 For SharePoint online, CloudReady continuously captures a number of metrics to help you understand the performance of your sites as well as what is affecting their performance.
 CloudReady delivers visibility end to end, from your network to Microsoft’s including everything in between.